 A visa is official permission to temporarily reside in another country and is granted by the government of that country.
+U.S. citizens studying in the UK for less than six months may enter the UK under two categories: Short-Term

-You will find basic information about the current visa options for U.S. citizens for study in Scotland in the "Visa Information: UK" handout in the Learning Content section of your online study abroad account during the semester prior to departure.
+Study Visa or Tier 4 (General) Student Visa.
+Most UW-Eau Claire students enter under the Short-Term Study Visa category.
+See the "Visa Information: UK" in the Learning Content section of your UW-Eau Claire online study abroad account for basic information about the visa options

-However, it is your responsibility to keep upto-date about student visa requirements for Scotland, and if required, to apply for and receive a visa from a Scottish consulate or embassy in a timely manner.
+It is your responsibility to keep up-to-date about student visa requirements for the UK, and if required, to apply for and receive a visa from a UK consulate or embassy in a timely manner.